Regions of England: Regions as areas of administration

 In April 1994, the John Major ministry created a set of ten Government Office Regions for England.
 Prior to 1994, although various central government departments had different regional offices, the regions they used tended to be different and ad hoc.
 The stated purpose was as a way of co-ordinating the various regional offices more effectively: they initially involved the Department of Trade and Industry, Department of Employment, Department of Transport and the Department for the Environment.
 Following the Labour Party's victory in the 1997 general election, the government created regional development agencies.
 Around a decade later the Labour administration also founded the Regional Improvement and Efficiency Partnerships (RIEPs) with £185m of devolved funding to enhance councils' capacity to improve and take the lead in their own improvement.

 The Maastricht Treaty encouraged the creation of regional boundaries for selection of members for the Committee of the Regions of the European Union: Wales, Scotland and Northern Ireland had each constituted a region, but England represents such a large proportion of the population of the United Kingdom that further division was thought necessary.
 The English regions, which initially numbered ten, also replaced the Standard Statistical Regions.
 Merseyside originally constituted a region in itself, but in 1998 it was merged into the North West England region, creating the nine present-day regions.
 The nine regions were used as England's European Parliament constituencies from 1999 until Britain's departure from the European Union; and as statistical NUTS level 1 regions.
-Since 1 July 2006, there have also been ten strategic health authorities, each of which corresponds to a region, except for South East England, which is divided into western and eastern parts.